roboticslab-uc3m/teo-developer-manual/docs/network-information.md

 - [speech](https://github.com/roboticslab-uc3m/speech)
 - `YARP_COLORED_OUTPUT=1`

-## Mapping hostnames to IP addreses in your computer
+## Mapping hostnames to IP addresses in your computer

-You can edit the `/etc/hosts` file of your system for mapping some hostnames to IP addreses.
+You can edit the `/etc/hosts` file of your system for mapping some hostnames to IP addresses.
 Now, you can associate the name of teo pc's with their IPs:

 ```bash